How to Decide Between Being a Web Designer vs. Web Developer in 3 Easy Steps

 Web designers love to come up with big ideas and imagine the whole picture.
 For example, if a web designer were building a theme park, they would love to focus first on the overall “vibe” of the theme park, the layout, and the way a visitor would experience it, before getting into details like the colors, shapes, and names of the rides.

 Web developers also tend to see the world as a vast collection of data that can be used for different purposes.
-If you asked a web developer to write a word in the center of a page, they would look for a tool to measure it in the quickest, most efficient way, maybe by folding the paper evenly into 4 squares or grabbing a ruler.
+If you asked a web developer to write a word in the center of a page, they would look for a tool to measure it in the quickest, most efficient way, maybe by folding the paper evenly into four squares or grabbing a ruler.

 If you need more guidance when it comes to choosing which way to start your tech career, try these resources:

-And remember, it really doesn’t matter how you start learning tech skills, or what path you take.
-It only matters that you learn tech skills.
 As soon as you learn those basic skills that both web designers and developers need, like HTML and CSS, you’ll be that much closer to uncovering the tech career that will be perfect for you.